Last updated: 26 Aug 2022

 Yousafzai, A. K., et al. (2016) Effects of responsive stimulation and nutrition interventions on children’s development and growth at age 4 years in a disadvantaged population in Pakistan: a longitudinal follow-up of a cluster-randomised factorial effectiveness trial.
 The Lancet Global Health, 4(8).

-This case study was compiled by Dr Susan de Witt, Outcomes-Based Contracting Lead at the Bertha Centre.
+This case study was compiled by Dr Susan de Witt, Outcomes-Based Contracting Lead at the Bertha Centre in October 2019 and updated with additional data in August 2022.